February 1974 United Kingdom general election in England: Labour and Conservatives

 While in the House of Commons, there emerged a hung parliament with the Labour Party winning 301 seats to the 297 won by the Conservative Party, in England, the Conservatives won 268 seats to Labour's 237.
+The Conservative Party lost several seats to the Labour Party, however managed to take Brentford and Isleworth, Acton and Bromsgrove and Redditch from Labour.